joe7575/techage/manuals/manual_ta4_EN.md

 The recycler is a machine that processes all Techage recipes backwards, i.e. it can dismantle machines and blocks back into their components.

 The machine can disassemble pretty much any Techage and Hyperloop blocks.
-But not all materials can be recycled:
+But not all recipe items/materials can be recycled:

 - Wood turns into sticks
 - Stone turns into sand or gravel